kidlj/practice/README.md

 ### About

-Go exercises, experiments and demos.
+Language exercises, experiments and demos.